CompGenomeLab/SARS-CoV-2_Mutational_Profile/README.md

 Before running the workflow, you should edit the [configuration file](https://github.com/CompGenomeLab/SARS-CoV-2_Mutational_Profile/blob/master/config/config.yaml).

-- output_name: all the outputs will be stored in `results/` directory inside this folder.
+- `output_name`: all the outputs will be stored in `results/` directory inside this folder.
 In addition, the <output_name> will be added to the names of the generated files.
-- fasta_file: name of the input fasta file.
+- `fasta_file`: name of the input fasta file.
 Ex: `"2021-02-09"`
-- msa: name of the pre-computed multiple sequence alignment.
+- `msa`: name of the pre-computed multiple sequence alignment.
-- fasta_folder: directory where fasta_file and msa are stored.
+- `fasta_folder`: directory where fasta file and pre-computed multiple sequence alignment are stored.
 Ex: `"resources/genomes/2021-02-09"`.
-- info_file: name of the input metadata file.
+- `info_file`: name of the input metadata file.
-- info folder: directory where input metadata file is stored.
+- `info folder`: directory where input metadata file is stored.
-- subset: # of remaining sequences after subsampling step.
+- `subset`: # of remaining sequences after subsampling step.
-- time_window: range of genome dates that will be used in the analyses (Any genome with a date value that is out of this range will be discarded from the analyses.).
+- `time_window`: range of genome dates that will be used in the analyses (Any genome with a date value that is out of this range will be discarded from the analyses.).
 Ex: `"2019-01-01:2022-01-01"`
-- redo: repeating the building the tree (true or false).
+- `redo`: repeating the building the tree (true or false).
 It is recommeded to set it as true in case a corrupted tree file is produced and needed to be reproduced.
-- reference_fa: name of the reference fasta file.
+- `reference_fa`: name of the reference fasta file.
 The directory is `resources/reference_genome/`.
 If you want to change the reference, you should store it in the given directory and set the name of the file here.
-- reference_gff: name of the reference gff file.
+- `reference_gff`: name of the reference gff file.
 The directory is `resources/reference_genome/`.
 If you want to change the reference, you should store it in the given directory and set the name of the file here.
-- cdhit: sequence identity treshold set for the [cd-hit](http://weizhongli-lab.org/cd-hit/) algorithm [2].
+- `cdhit`: sequence identity treshold set for the [cd-hit](http://weizhongli-lab.org/cd-hit/) algorithm [2].
 You can provide multiple tresholds in a list, which will result in generation of downstream outputs for each treshold value of cd-hit, seperately.

 ## Usage